dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 }
 ```

-This code snippet results to the following application:
+This code snippet results in the following application:

 ![custom workbench](docs/images/customWorkbench.png)

 The default implementation comes with a clickable `Tile` to open the module.
-Opening the module, creates a `Tab` with the defined Icon and text and the content returned in the activate() method is displayed in the center.
+Opening the module, creates a `Tab` with the defined icon and text.
+The content returned in the `activate()` method is displayed in the center.
-By clicking on the `+` button, one gets back to the `AddModulePage`.
+By clicking on the `+` button, you can get back to the `AddModulePage`.
 Closing the opened module is achieved through clicking on the close button in the `Tab`.

 ## Optionals